PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 - Linux VM image is Ubuntu Server 22.04 LTS Gen2
 - Route table incl.
 Default routes (Private and Public) will be deployed in vWAN Hub if Azure Firewall is selected.
 - Route tables (UDR's) incl.
 Default route will be deployed if Azure Firewall is selected (0.0.0.0/0 -> Azure Firewall)
-- Network Security group will be deplyed to 'default' subnets only
+- Network Security group will be deployed to 'default' subnets only
-- At deployemt use a /16 subnet. every VNET (Hub and Spoke VNET's) will get a /24 subnet
+- At deployment use a /16 subnet. every VNET (Hub and Spoke VNET's) will get a /24 subnet
 - Hub VNET will always get the first available /24 address space. eg. 172.16.0.0/24
 - Spoke(s) VNET gets subsequent address spaces. eg. 172.16.1.0/24, 172.16.2.0/24 etc.
 - OnPrem VNET will always get the latest available /24 address space. eg. 172.16.255.0/24